ElektraInitiative/libelektra/src/plugins/mmapstorage/README.md

     sudo kdb umount user/tests/mmapstorage

+## Compiling

+The mmapstorage has two compilation variants:

+1. mmapstorage
+2. mmapstorage_crc

+The `mmapstorage` will always be compiled on a supported system (see [Dependencies](#dependencies)).
+When zlib is available, we will additionally compile the `mmapstorage_crc` variant.
+The first variant does not do a CRC32 checksum of the critical data, while the second variant always checks the CRC32 checksum for additional security.

 ## Dependencies

 POSIX compliant system (including XSI extensions).

-#ifdef ENABLE_MMAP_CHECKSUM
-Additionally, zlib is needed for CRC32.
+Additionally, zlib is needed for the `mmapstorage_crc` compilation variant: `zlib1g-dev` or `zlib-devel`.

-- `zlib1g-dev` or `zlib-devel`

-#endif

-## Compiling

-Any external modification of a mmapstorage file could lead to a program crash.
-Therefore a CRC32 checksum of the critical data is done by default.
-To disable CRC32 checksumming, use the cmake directive `-DENABLE_CHECKSUM=OFF`.

 ## Examples